simonegli8/Websitepanel/WebsitePanel.Installer/Sources/WebsitePanel.Installer.Mono/readme.md

 TODO

-Move the log from /usr/share/websitepanel/log to the correct linux location.
+- Move the log from /usr/share/websitepanel/log to the correct linux location.
+- Create Packages for Debian and RPM in the Debian and RPM folders, and then modify build.proj to build the packages, and include build.proj in the global build.xml.